vyos/vyos-documentation/docs/configuration/firewall/index.rst

 .. opcmd:: show zone-policy zone <name>

-   Use this command to get an overview about a zone
+   Use this command to get an overview of a zone.

    .. code-block:: none